-The Commission will ensure that the EU appropriate rules and procedures for providing financing to third parties are respected, including review procedures, where appropriate, and compliance of the action with EU restrictive measures.
+The Commission will ensure that the EU appropriate rules and procedures for providing financing to third parties are respected, including review procedures, where appropriate, and compliance of the action with EU restrictive measures14.

 4.3.1.
-Indirect management with pillar assessed entities: Contribution to the Neighbourhood Investment Platform (NIP South)
+Indirect Management with a pillar-assessed entity: Contribution to the Neighbourhood Investment Platform (NIP South)

-This Contribution to the Neighbourhood Investment Platform (NIP South) (a blending facility within the meaning of Article 159 of Regulation (EU, Euratom) 1046/2018) may be implemented under indirect management with the entities, called Lead Finance Institutions, whenever possible under the lead of the EIB, a multilateral European Finance Institution such as the European Bank for Reconstruction and Development (EBRD), or a bilateral European Finance Institution, e.g. bilateral development banks.
+This Contribution to the Neighbourhood Investment Platform (NIP South) (a blending facility within the meaning of Article 159 of Regulation (EU, Euratom) 1046/2018) may be implemented under indirect management with the entities, called Lead Finance Institutions identified in Appendix 1.